 When your end users go to any QuickHelp link that starts with https://quickhelp.com/[ROUTEURL], the SSO process is automatically initiated.

-If you a small number of contractors who need access to QuickHelp but aren't in your organization's Active Directory, you can enable Bypass SSO for each individual user (found at the top of User Details).
+If you have a small number of contractors who need access to QuickHelp but aren't in your organization's Active Directory, you can enable Bypass SSO for each individual user (found at the top of User Details).

 Please Note: These users can ONLY access QuickHelp using https://quickhelp.com/.
 With this URL, the end user will be presented with the QuickHelp Login screen where they can enter a username and password (see below).